ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/_assignments-drafts/pa4.md

 String[] generateInput(int n);
 ```

-`generateInput()` should create a list of items to use as input to purported
+Where `generateInput()` creates a list of items to use as input to purported
 partition algorithms.
 It's up to you how it generates the items so long it produces an array of length `n`.

 ### An Overall Strategy